 You also avoid restaurants and coffee houses filled with white tourists in favour of the more affordable ones.
 For breakfast, your local restaurant serves fish soup with cassava or chapati, but you try it with sweet potato.
 And it hits the right spot.

 But sugarcane juice is an everyday staple, day or night.
-And one vendor on a bicycle saves you on one hot afternoon with some refreshing coconut water.
+And on one afternoon, one vendor on a bicycle saves you from the heat with some refreshing coconut water.
 Sugarcane juice still wins the day.

 The Sauti audience